-INDEPENDENT AUDITOR'S REPORT
+AUDITOR'S REPORT

-To The Board of Directors GMR Energy (Cyprus) Limited
+To the Board of Directors

-We have audited the accompanying financial statements of GMR Energy (Cyprus) Limited ("the Company"), which comprise the Statement of Assets and Liabilities as at 31 March 2018, and the Statement of Profit and Loss and the Cash Flow Statement for the year then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of GMR Energy (Cyprus) Ltd. ('the Company') which comprise the Balance Sheet as at December 31, 2018, Profit and Loss and Cash Flow Statement period then ended, and a summary of significant accounting policies and other explanatory information.

-Management's Responsibility for the Financial Statements
+Management's Responsibility for the interim condensed Financial Statements

-The accompanying consolidated financial statements have been prepared by the Management, based on the audited financial statements of the Company for the financial year ended 31 March 2018 prepared in accordance with IFRS, after making appropriate adjustments as were necessary under Ind AS and the Companies Act, 2013.
+The accompanying Consolidated financial statement have been prepared by the Management, based on the audited financial statements of the Company for the financial year ended 31st December 2018 prepared in accordance with IFRS, after making appropriate adjustments as were necessary under IND AS and the Companies Act, 2013

-The Company's Board of Directors is responsible for the matters stated in Section 134(5) of the Companies Act, 2013 ("the Act") with respect to the preparation and presentation of these IND AS financial statements that give a true and fair view of the state of affairs (financial position), Profit or loss (financial performance including other comprehensive income) ,cash flows and change in equity of the Company in accordance with the accounting principles generally accepted in India, including Indian Accounting Standards (IND AS) specified under Section 133 of the Act, read with Rule 7 of the Companies (Accounts) Rules, 2014 and the Companies (Indian Accounting Standards) Rules 2015, as amended.
-This responsibility also includes maintenance of adequate accounting records in accordance with the provisions of the Act for safeguarding of the assets of the Company and for preventing and detecting frauds and other irregularities; selection and application of appropriate accounting policies; making judgments and estimates that are reasonable and prudent; and the design, implementation and maintenance of adequate internal financial controls, that were operating effectively for ensuring the accuracy and completeness of the accounting records, relevant to the preparation and presentation of the IND AS financial statements that give a true and fair view and are free from material misstatement, whether due to fraud or error.
+The Company's Board of Directors is responsible for the matters stated in Section 134(5) of the Companies Act 2013 ("the Act") with respect to the preparation and presentation of the these IND AS financial statements that give true and fair view of the state of affairs (financial position) financial position, financial performance, total comprehensive income, changes in equity and cash flows of the Company in accordance with Indian Accounting Standard 34 "Interim Financial Reporting" ("IND AS 34") prescribed under Section 133 of the Companies Act, 2013 ("the Act"), with rule 3 of the Companies (Indian Accounting Standards) Rules, 2015 (as amended).
+The Board of Directors is also responsible for maintenance of adequate accounting records in accordance with the provisions of the Act for safeguarding of the assets of the Company and for preventing and detecting frauds and other irregularities; selection and application of appropriate accounting policies; making judgments and estimates that are reasonable and prudent; and the design, implementation and maintenance of adequate internal financial control that were operating effectively for ensuring the accuracy and completeness of the accounting records, relevant to the preparation and presentation of the interim condensed financial statements that give a true and fair view and are free from material misstatement, whether due to fraud or error.